jchip/claude-cli-statusline/README.md

 **Default:** `45000` tokens

-This setting affects the second percentage in the display (e.g., `89%|67%`):
+This setting affects the second percentage in the display (e.g., `89%✦67%`):

-- First percentage: Total remaining context (89% = 120K tokens remaining)
+- First percentage: Total remaining context (89% = 178K tokens remaining out of 200K)
-- Second percentage: Remaining before auto-compact (67% = 30K tokens until compact at 45K buffer)
+- Second percentage: Remaining before auto-compact (67% = percentage of usable space remaining)
+  - Calculation: `(usableSpace - used) / usableSpace * 100`
+  - Where `usableSpace = maxTokens - compactBuffer`
+  - This matches Claude CLI's buffer calculation method

 When the second percentage reaches 0%, Claude CLI will auto-compact the conversation, which resets the context and may cause the percentages to jump back up.